Alejo-digilytics/labelling_tool/README.md

   Example:

             bank statements from Barclays in Data
-  2. Add the extractor function, or conection to the API to convert from a pdf into a json file already existing in Digilytics.
+  2. Add the extractor function, or connection to the API to convert from a pdf into a json file already existing in Digilytics.
   Example: